kordastilab/cytoClustR/README.md

 CytoClusteR employs hierarchical clustering to identify cell population in SPADE data and facilitate comparisons among multiple groups of samples.

-CytoClusteR was developed by the Kordasti lab at King's College London.

 ### Setup ###

 #### Requirements ####